ramkrishnan6/kaksha-web/README.md

 ### Dashboard

 -   Renders the dashboard page
+-   Components used inside Dashboard:
+    -   GenerateClass - only for teachers

 ### Header

 -   Renders the navbar.
-Used in components - Dashboard, ClassRoom and Report
+Used in all the pages

 ### ClassRoom